Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Lower Plenty.

 Mortality rates and chronic condition prevalence were assessed by AreaSearch to be low among the general population, nearing the nation's average for older, at-risk cohorts.
 Private health cover was found to be very high, with approximately 58% of the total population (~2,408 people).
-The most common medical conditions in the area were arthritis and mental health issues, impacting 9.0% and 7.7% of residents respectively.
-67.0% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
+The most common medical conditions in the area were arthritis and mental health issues, impacting 9.0 and 7.7% of residents respectively.
+A total of 67.0% of residents declared themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Working-age residents showed low chronic condition prevalence.
-The area has 25.4% of residents aged 65 and over (1,052 people), higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are above average but rank lower nationally than those of the broader population.
+The area has 26.1% of residents aged 65 and over (1,081 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors were above average but ranked lower nationally compared to the broader population.

 Frequently Asked Questions - Health